emfree/vim/README.md

 ===

 Vim settings and plugins.
 to install: 'make install'.
-Caution: this will overwrite your vimrc and .vim directory without warning or mercy.
+Caution: overwrites existing .vimrc and .vim directory.